pedestrian lane scenery

 While it’s easy to discount or reject Tesla, they do have the habit of proving people wrong, even if they might be a few years late doing it.
 They have also designed their own silicon specifically for self-driving, and they are perhaps 5 years ahead of all of the other car companies with self-driving capabilities.
 So Tesla might be perfectly able to come up with a solution for self-driving that does not include LiDAR.

 But the real truth is that for Tesla, who are actually trying to deliver a self-driving solution at scale today, LiDAR is simply too expensive.
 That’s all – it’s too expensive and it’s not a choice for them to put it in their cars today, so they can’t use it.
-If a decently priced system that would serve their needs today cost $100, would they use it?
-Maybe they would.

 Benefits of using LiDAR